Richard-S-Rodrigues/rdx-dev/README.md

 The blog posts are stored in `src/_posts` as Markdown files.
 Adding a new Markdown file in there will create a new blog post.

+The images is stored in `public/static/images/blog`, inside specific directories for each post.

 ## Website

 [https://rdx-dev.vercel.app/](https://rdx-dev.vercel.app/)